pablo-matheus/camping-fire-node-api/README.md

 ## How to Run
 - `npm install` install all dependencies from package.json.
-- `docker-compose up`(you must be on root dir to execute this command) to initiate MongoDB and Mongo-Express.
+- `docker-compose up` to initiate MongoDB and Mongo-Express (you must be on root dir to execute this command).
 - `npm start` start server.

 ## Important Info